vidhyadharan-03/BookNest/README.md

 - Layered separation of concerns (Model, Service, Controller)
 - Decoupled flow and role-based abstraction
 - Domain-driven method naming and responsibility split

+###⭐️ If you liked this project...
+Give it a ⭐️ on GitHub and share your thoughts on LinkedIn www.linkedin.com/in/vidhyadharan-r
 ---

 ## 📊 Data Structures Used